UniversalScientificTechnologies/xDOS_doc/record_format.md

 # UST Detectors Output Format

-This document describes the output file format for the AIRDOS and LABDOS series of particle detectors.
-The file is formatted in plain text, which not only facilitates easy readability by humans but also allows for quick and efficient machine parsing.
-This format is particularly designed to accommodate multiple logs (detector cycles) within a single file, enabling these logs to be segmented into individual logs for detailed analysis.
-The current version of this file format is actively in use.
+# Purpose

+This document specifies the format of the data files written by UST dosimeters (AIRDOS, LABDOS and SPACEDOS series).
+It is the reference both for the firmware that writes the files and for the software that reads or validates them: a file conforming to this specification can be interpreted unambiguously without further knowledge of the device.
+The format is plain text, readable by humans and simple to parse by machines.

 {: .highlight }
 The data format version is versioned independently of the detector firmware version.
 A firmware update does not necessarily change the output format, and a new format version may be introduced without a firmware version bump.
 This applies to all UST detectors.